GabeScott/standard-works-vault/General Conference/2002 April - Children.md

 # Children

-*By Boyd K. Packer - Acting President of the Quorum of the Twelve Apostles*
+By President Boyd K. Packer - *Acting President of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2002 General Conference*

+>*There is in what we believe, there is in what we teach counsel, commandments, even warnings that we are to protect, to love, to care for, and to “teach \[children\] to walk in the ways of truth.”*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2002/04/children?lang=eng)